 Part of the genius of Orlando’s Black Bee Honey program is how many social issues it addresses: This youth-run, city-owned apiary sits atop Orlando’s Fire Station 1, next to a garden of native grasses and a row of solar panels installed by a local, woman-owned energy company.
 The program provides employment and education opportunities for young people from Orlando’s Parramore and Holden Heights neighborhoods, which have historically been under-resourced, while connecting community residents with nature and supporting local food production and native wildlife — especially endangered pollinators like butterflies and bees, which make 1 in every 3 bites of food possible.

-Black Bee Honey reflects an intersectional approach to city services that perfectly captures the Sustainable Development Goals (SDGs), the group of 17 interconnected ambitions — such as, eliminating poverty (Goal 1), ending hunger (Goal 2), and addressing climate change (Goal 13).
+Black Bee Honey reflects an intersectional approach to city services that perfectly captures the Sustainable Development Goals (SDGs), the group of 17 interconnected, universal ambitions that include eliminating poverty (Goal 1), ending hunger (Goal 2), and addressing climate change (Goal 13).
 The SDG Agenda was adopted by all countries at the United Nations and is being embraced by communities across the United States and the world as a blueprint for a better future.

 And Orlando’s Black Bee Honey program is just one example of how the city is reimagining the way it does business by harnessing the power of the SDGs.